strongbox/strongbox-docs/NPM-Metadata.md

 ## Changes

-It something like continuous Registry changes feed and also called [Replicate API](https://github.com/npm/registry/blob/master/docs/REPLICATE-API.md).
-Strongbox use this feed to get proxy repositories synced with remote registry.
+This is a feed which is like a continuous registry of changes and it's also called the [Replicate API](https://github.com/npm/registry/blob/master/docs/REPLICATE-API.md).
+Strongbox uses this feed to get proxy repositories synced with the remote registry.

 Example:
 ```
 GET https://replicate.npmjs.com/_changes
 ```

-Every change have sequenced ID, so it's possible to get changes made starting from some point:
+Every change has a sequenced ID, so it's possible to get changes made starting from some point:
 ```
 https://replicate.npmjs.com/_changes?update_seq=1000000&include_docs=true
 ```